-- An EEA National (qualified person) and their family members under the Immigration (EEA) Regulations 2016 after five years of continuous residence (click here EEA Applications)
+An EEA National (qualified person) and their family members under the Immigration (EEA) Regulations 2016 after five years of continuous residence (click here EEA Applications)

 	- Long residence after completing a full ten years legal residency in the UK (click here Long Residence)

 	An application for settlement generally requires an individual should/must:

 	- Pass the Life in the UK test;

 	- prove the completion of the entire term of residency in the category leading to settlement;

 	- meet the salary threshold if required (for example, the Tier 2 salary requirement);

 	- prove that the relationship continues to exist if needed (for example, family-related visas);

 	- pass the criminal record check.

 	- There is no time limit on Indefinite leave to remain.
 However, a person may lose it if they spend more than two years outside the UK.

-- In most cases, the Indefinite Leave to Remain is the first step towards the application for Naturalisation as a British Citizen.
+	- In most cases, the Indefinite Leave to Remain is the first step towards applying naturalisation as a British Citizen.
 An Applicant must hold ILR or permanent residence (EEA cases) for the last 12 months to apply for British citizenship by naturalisation.

 	The immigration lawyers at Law Park are experts in dealing with the application for Indefinite Leave to Remain.
 You may need legal help from immigration lawyers in London to prepare and submit your application for ILR.
 So, we are here to provide you with a friendly, reliable, efficient and professional immigration service.

 	Professional immigration service to submit your application for settlement

 	Our team of professionals would work with you and your application for Indefinite Leave to Remain.
 So, you can expect to enjoy the following services:

 	- Our immigration specialists will provide you with detailed instructions regarding immigration regulations and the specific procedures required by the Home Office and the UKBA relevant to your case.

 	- One of our lawyers will answer any questions about your case while identifying its benefits and drawbacks.

 	- Our immigration lawyers will explain all documentation you need to submit alongside your Indefinite Leave to Remain application.